Science11 min readUpdated

 Five practical decision rules:

-These are the same rules registered dietitians apply, with one twist: most apps do not ask which formula you want.
-KCALM defaults to Mifflin-St Jeor and lets you adjust based on tracked outcomes rather than swapping equations.
+These are the same rules registered dietitians apply, with one twist: most apps do not ask which formula you want. kcalm defaults to Mifflin-St Jeor and lets you adjust based on tracked outcomes rather than swapping equations.

 Why do calorie apps disagree about your TDEE?